o2r-project/o2r-project.github.io/_drafts/write-reproducible-manuscripts-for-copernicus-publishing-journals.md

 ![](/public/images/2018-10_rmd-pdf-example.png)

-The commands created a directory with the Copernicus Publications template's files, including an R Markdown (`.Rmd`) file ready to be edited by you (left-hand side of the screenshot), a [LaTeX](https://en.wikipedia.org/wiki/LaTeX) (`.tex`) file for submission to the publisher, and a `.pdf` file for inspecting the final results and sharing with your colleagues (right hand side of the screenshot).
+The commands created a directory with the Copernicus Publications template's files, including an R Markdown (`.Rmd`) file ready to be edited by you (left-hand side of the screenshot), a [LaTeX](https://en.wikipedia.org/wiki/LaTeX) (`.tex`) file for submission to the publisher, and a `.pdf` file for inspecting the final results and sharing with your colleagues (right-hand side of the screenshot).
-You can see how simple it is to format text, insert citations, chemical formulas, or equations, and add figures, and how they are rendered into a high-quality output file.
+You can see how simple it is to format text, insert citations, chemical formulas or equations, and add figures, and how they are rendered into a high-quality output file.

 All of these steps may also be completed with user-friendly forms when using [RStudio](https://en.wikipedia.org/wiki/RStudio), a popular development and authoring environment available for all operating systems.
-The left hand side of the following screenshot shows the form for creating a new document based on a template, and the right-hand shows side the menu for rendering, called "knitting" with R Markdown because code and text are combined into one document like threads in a garment.
+The left-hand side of the following screenshot shows the form for creating a new document based on a template, and the right-hand shows side the menu for rendering, called "knitting" with R Markdown because code and text are combined into one document like threads in a garment.

 ![](/public/images/2018-10_rstudio-ui-example.png)